voltura/WeekNumber/README.md

 To remove the application run the uninstaller or use Windows *Add or remove programs* feature or via the Control Panels *Programs And Features* section.

 ### Installation notes
-Choose to keep the file downloaded if prompted (it will look similar to this, depends on your web browser and settings)
+Choose to keep the file downloaded if prompted - it will look similar to this (depends on your web browser and settings)

 ![Keep file if prompted #1](https://user-images.githubusercontent.com/2292809/120716901-fa7d0c80-c4c6-11eb-9232-f279f959f0a6.png)